AnnaTDinh/AnnaTDinh/README.md

 ## Hi there, I'm Anna and I'm a Software Engineer
 - 👩🏻 Who Am I?
-I am a full-stack web developer based in Irvine, California.
+I am a full-stack web developer based in Irvine and Los Angeles, California.
-- 📚 I'm currently learning Redis.
 - ⚡  Fun Fact: When I am not coding, I love to spend my time reading books and exploring new hiking trails.
-- 💬 Ask me about my transition from Occupational Therapy to Web Development
+- 💬 Ask me about my transition from Occupational Therapy to Web Development!

 ### Languages and Tools: